zakenaio/Lizard-Spock-ci-2023-fsd-p2-js/README.md

 Favicon was found [HERE](https://www.flaticon.com/free-icon/vulcan-salute_4763373?term=spock&page=1&position=1&origin=tag&related_id=4763373)

 More sources I have looked at to understand the process and functions.
+All three sites have been important to understand how to use functions all in their own right.
 - https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/

 - https://stackoverflow.com/questions/22623331/rock-paper-scissors-lizard-spock-in-javascript